-NOTICE

-TO: All Property and Casualty Insurance Companies Providing Homeowners and

-Commercial Property Insurance in the California Fire Areas and Other Interested

-Persons

-DATE: January 29, 2018

-SUBJECT: Coverage of Flood, Mud Slide and Earth Movement Claims Relating to Recent

-Fires

-The California Department of Insurance (Department) is aware that homeowners' and certain commercial property insurance policies frequently exclude losses caused by mudflow, debris flow, mudslide, landslide, or other similar events.
-However, under the "efficient proximate cause" doctrine established by the Insurance Code and articulated by California courts, these exclusions are not be enforceable if the facts establish that the wildfire (a covered peril) was the efficient proximate cause of the subsequent flooding, mudflow, debris flow, mudslide, landslide, or other similar events.
+NOTICE TO: All Property and Casualty Insurance Companies Providing Homeowners and Commercial Property Insurance in the California Wildfire Areas and Other Interested Persons FROM: Insurance Commissioner Ricardo Lara DATE: January 26, 2021 RE: Coverage of Flood, Mudslide, and Earth Movement Claims Relating to Recent Wildfires The California Department of Insurance (Department) is aware that homeowners and certain commercial property insurance policies may exclude losses caused by mudflow, debris flow, mudslide, landslide, or other similar events.
+However, under the "efficient proximate cause" doctrine established by the Insurance Code and articulated by California courts, these exclusions are not enforceable if the facts establish that the wildfire (a covered peril) was the efficient proximate cause of the subsequent flooding, mudflow, debris flow, mudslide, landslide, or other similar events.
 Insurance Code § 530 states: